How to Create an Anonymous Seal?

 • Compliance with ethical and legal standards.

-• Reduced number of socially acceptable answers.
+• Reduced number of biased or socially acceptable answers.

 But how does the respondent know their survey is anonymous?

-One way is through an ‘Anonymous Seal’.
+One solution for this problem is an ‘Anonymous Seal.’

-2. Know Anonymous Seal
+3. Know the Anonymous Seal

-2.1.
+3.1.
 Why Anonymous Seal?

 The ‘Anonymous Seal’ or ‘Anonymous Badge’ conveys to the respondents that their survey is anonymous.

-• Respondents need not stay clueless about the survey’s Anonymity
+• Respondents need not stay clueless about the survey’s Anonymity.

 • Respondents need not manually verify each question for Anonymity.

-• Rest assured for respondents about Anonymity.
+• Rest assured, for respondents about Anonymity.

-2.2.
+3.2.
 Identify the Seal

+The Anonymous Seal is marked with an arrow.
 This is how an Anonymous Seal appears in a survey.
+The seal is reminiscent of a Detective.

-Let’s move on to find out how to enable the Seal.
+The next section shows how to enable the Seal.

-2.3.
+3.3.
 Enable the Seal

-The Anonymous Seal is displayed only when you enable it in settings.
+The Anonymous Seal is displayed only when you enable it in Settings.

 Below are the steps to enable the Seal.